 - Lying on your back, draw both knees into your chest.

 - Open your arms to either side and drop the knees to one side.

 - Adjust the body so hips are stacked directly on top of each other, and then soften into your body (rather than forcing the twist deeper).
 Hold for three minutes on both sides.

 - Rest in between each side, flat on your back.

 5. Child's pose

-Sitting with both legs straight out in front of you, fold forward, allowing your back to round.
+- Sitting with both legs straight out in front of you, fold forward, allowing your back to round.
 Keep your head heavy to allow the traction of your spine to occur.
-You can also sit on a cushion to elevate your hips and pelvis on the proper direction.
+You can also sit on a cushion to elevate your hips and pelvis if that's more comfortable.
 Hold for two minutes, and slowly round up to exit.